 One of the city's most beautiful and world-famous panoramas is admirable from the terrace in front of the Church of Sant'Antonio at Posillipo.
 From here, a single photograph will encapsulate a thousand colours of Naples.

-Also in Posillipo is Palazzo Donn'Anna, one of the many historic buildings around Naples.
-It is a great spot and subject for Instagramming: surrounded by so much blue, it overlooks the sea.
+Also in Posillipo is Palazzo Donn'Anna, one of the many historic buildings in Naples, but with something more.
+This is not just a beautiful noble palace.
+Surrounded by so much blue, it is literally on the sea, in an enchanting setting that mixes artistic and natural beauties.

 4. Marechiaro and its Fenestrella